In a culture plagued with weight problems and thin idealism, it’s no wonder kids are asking their parents, “Do you think I’m fat?”

 Limit media influences

-Think twice about buying that fashion magazine for your 11 year old and be sure to scrutinize the TV shows your child is watching.
+Think twice about buying a fashion magazine for your 11 year old and be sure to scrutinize the TV shows your child is watching.

 Attitude is everything!